Alternative and Complimentary Medicine | Holistic health for your whole being

 What ot expect

-You may be either lying down or sitting up, while different – kneading, pressing, rubbing, sweeping – techniques are being applied.
+You may be either lying down or sitting up, whilst I apply different teachniques.

-Opposed to deep tissue massage the aim here is to relax and restore harmony to the body, thus you would not experience unnecessary pain during the treatment.
+Opposed to most deep tissue and sports massages, the aim here is to relax and restore harmony to the body.
+Altough the treatment may be vigorous -in some cases-, you would not experience unnecessary pain during the treatment.

 Cupping and Guasha

-A famous doctor of Chinese Medicine (Zhu Danxie) said that stagnation of qi and blood could generate all disorders.
+A famous doctor of Chinese Medicine (Zhu Danxie) said that: stagnation of qi and blood generates all disorders.

-Cupping involves small glass cups, which are briefly exposed to fire in order to create suction in the cups which are then placed onto the skin.
+Cupping involves small glass cups.
+I briefly expose the cups to fire in order to create suction, before placing them onto your skin.

 What ot expect

-Although both Cupping and Gusha may leave a mark – the former results in small purplish circles, while the latter creates small red spots which resembles sand- both should resolve within a few days (or up to two weeks).
+Cupping usually results in small purplish circles.
+Whilst Guasha creates small red spots, which resembles sand.
+Both of these should resolve within a few days (sometimes up to two weeks).

-In most instances massage oils are applied, therefore these treatments do not incur any pain.
+In most instances I apply massage oils throughout these treatment methods.
+Therefore these interventions usually do not incur any pain.

-They are often used on the areas of the back and neck to treat ‘internal’ conditions which may manifest in fever, common cold, acne or even chest infection.
+I mostly use these on areas of the back and neck to treat ‘internal’ conditions which may manifest in fever, common cold, acne, anxiety and stress or even chest infection.
+I may also use them to treat different types of musculo-skeletal conditions.